-- A4 Display folder with lined A4 paper - 4GB USB thumb drive.
+- A4 Display folder with lined A4 paper.

 Food Technology

 Food Technology can lead to the elective course studied in Years 9 and 10.

 The study of food provides students with a broad knowledge and understanding of food properties, processing, preparation, nutritional considerations and consumption patterns.
 Students will develop food-specific skills, which can be applied in a range of contexts enabling students to produce quality food products.